-2022: Turn 11 at Sonoma Raceway was introduced in June as an extraordinary 19,000 sq. ft. luxury hospitality destination.
-The perfect blend of racing pedigree, market location and amenities, Turn 11 at Sonoma Raceway offers three flexible indoor/outdoor room concepts, making it ideal for enviable viewing experiences during major race weekends, bespoke private events, corporate off-sites and product innovation showcases for up to 1,500 quests.
+2022: Introduced in 2022, Turn 11 at Sonoma Raceway became an extraordinary 19,000 sq. ft. hospitality destination.
+The perfect blend of racing pedigree, market location and amenities, Turn 11 at Sonoma Raceway offers three flexible indoor/outdoor room concepts, making it ideal for enviable viewing experiences during major race weekends, bespoke private events, corporate off-sites and product innovation showcases for up to 1,500 guests.

 Designed by Perkins Eastman's Charlotte, North Carolina studio and built by Tilton Pacific Construction of Rocklin, California, the Turn 11 facility incorporates extensive use of Humboldt Sawmill redwood tongue and groove pattern stock on the exterior eaves and interior paneling.
 The redwood pattern stock also wraps large steel beams spanning the interior ceilings.
 The front entrance barn doors and additional pergolas on the front lawn complete the use of Humboldt Sawmill redwood on the Turn 11 project.
-When it's time for more formal brainstorms and presentations, the conference spaces provide the latest audiovisual capabilities along with a sense of relaxed luxury.
-With Daniel Suarez's victory at the Toyota/Save Mart 350 NASCAR Cup Series race in Sonoma, he became the first Mexican-born NASCAR driver to earn a win at the Cup Series level.
-Brittany Force broke the track speed record at 336.49 mph in the semifinal round of the DENSO NHRA Sonoma Nationals.
-Skip Barber Racing School announces it will once again run best in class racing and driving programs at the iconic Sonoma Raceway, one of the program's preferred west coast locations.
+When it's time for more formal brainstorms and presentations, the conference spaces provide the latest audio-visual capabilities along with a sense of relaxed luxury.